josh-collinsworth/joco-sveltekit/src/routes/blog/posts/converting-to-sveltekit.md

 #### Build over browser

-Svelte takes a different approach from other frameworks by moving as much work as it can to the _build_ step (when the code is compiled during development and deployment), rather than running it client-side (when the user requests it).
-Everything possible is removed from your final browser bundle at build time, before it ships to the browser.
+Svelte takes a different approach from other frameworks by doing as much as it can at the _build_ step--when the code is initially compiled and built--rather than client-side, when the user requests it.
+That approach allows for extremely small bundle sizes compared to other frameworks.

 <Callout>All your Svelte code is compiled down to minimal vanilla JS before it ever gets to the browser.</Callout>

-By contrast: **Vue and React both run _in_ the browser.** You load them, and _then_ use them to execute whatever code you write (not unlike jQuery and similar libraries).
+By contrast: React and Vue both run _in_ the browser.
+You load them, and _then_ use them to execute whatever code you write (not unlike jQuery and similar libraries before).

-In fairness, in most cases, you'll probably use a build tool to reduce their bundle size.
-But to some extent at least, with React and Vue, you're inevitably shipping the framework to the browser.
+In fairness, in most cases, you'll probably use a build tool to reduce the bundle size.
+But to some extent at least, with React and Vue, you're inevitably shipping the framework itself to the browser.

 **With Svelte, the framework itself is removed by the compiler**.
-Svelte ships only the tiniest bit of runtime; all your Svelte code is compiled down to minimal vanilla JS before it ever gets to the browser.
+Svelte ships only the tiniest runtime; all your Svelte code is compiled down to minimal vanilla JS before it ever gets to the browser.
 That's why Svelte has been referred to as "a framework without the framework."

 <SideNote>This approach means there's a certain tipping point at which building with frameworks is actually <em>more</em> efficient, size-wise.
 However, most apps are very unlikely to hit that scale; here's <a href="https://github.com/halfnelson/svelte-it-will-scale/blob/master/README.md" rel="external">a comparison of React and Svelte bundle size scaling</a>.</SideNote>

-**React and Vue also both use a "[virtual DOM](https://stackoverflow.com/questions/21965738/what-is-virtual-dom)," for rendering**, which—while faster than crawling the DOM itself to make changes (a common pitfall with jQuery)—still has performance implications.
+React and Vue also both use a "[virtual DOM](https://stackoverflow.com/questions/21965738/what-is-virtual-dom)," for rendering, which—while faster than crawling the DOM itself to make changes (a common pitfall with jQuery)—still has performance implications.
 You can read more about that in Rich Harris's [Virtual DOM is pure overhead](https://svelte.dev/blog/virtual-dom-is-pure-overhead).

 #### Authoring components

-Maybe the most contrived way to demonstrate a front-end framework's style and capabilities is a button component that counts how many times it's been clicked, and updates accordingly.
+Maybe the most contrived way to demonstrate a frontend framework's style and capabilities is a button component that counts how many times it's been clicked, and updates accordingly.
 It's the "hello world" of component examples.

 **Here's a demo** of what I mean: